zen-mod/ZEN/docs/user_guide/modules_list.md

 Detonates an atomic bomb at the module's position with the specified destruction radius.

-## Attach Effect
+## Attach/Detach Effect

-Attaches an effect (IR Strobe, Chem Light) to the attached group or units of a selected side.
+Attaches an effect (IR Strobe, Chemlight) to the attached group or units of a selected side.
-Attached items can be removed using the "None" option.
+Attached items can be removed by selecting the "None" option.

 ## Attach Flag

 Attaches the selected flag to the attached vehicle or unit.
-The flag can be removed using "None" option.
+The flag can be removed by selecting "None" option.

 ## Attach To

 Attaches the object the module is placed on to a selected object.
 If the object is already attached, it will be detached.

-## Bind Variable
+## Bind Variable To Object

 Sets the given variable name in `missionNamespace` to the attached object.
 Selecting the public option will broadcast this value.